-You may have seen the abbreviation kPa, for kilopascals, printed on a pressure gauge you use for the tires of your car.
+You may have seen the abbreviation kPa, for kilopascals, printed on the pressure gauge you use for the tires of your car.
 One kilopascal equals approximately 0.145 pounds per square inch (psi).
 Because the kilopascal is a unit of pressure, you cannot convert it directly to joules, which is a unit of energy.
 Think of joules as the product of a volume measurement and kilopascals, however, and you can easily make the conversion.

 Write your answer using the correct units.
 For example, 111 kilogram meters squared per second squared.

 Note that 1 joule equals 1 kilogram meter squared per second squared.
 Write your answer in joules, for example, 111 joules (J).